nishantpandey4/Airsim_project/README.md

 1. To run the package and create waypoints for the Model predictive controller.
 Run ```python waypoints.py``` and control the car manually and make it follow the complex and straight paths.
 2. Run ```python client_controller.py``` to run Model predictive controller.
 Start the recording while this command runs to collect the dataset.
-3. Open ```DataExplorationAndPreparation.ipynb``` and run all the cells.
+3. Open ``` DataExplorationAndPreparation.ipynb``` and run all the cells.
-4. Open ```TrainModel.ipynb``` and run all the cells to train the model.
-Modify the Region of interest, various hyperparameter according to the dataset size and needs.
+4. Open ``` TrainModel.ipynb``` and run all the cells to train the model.
+Modify the Region of interest, and various hyperparameters according to the dataset size and needs.
 5. Run ```drive_model.py``` to test the model.

 ### Outputs